-p.8 For a proposal on how to turn confusion rates (e.g., how often a subject presses the "p" button in response to a "b" stimulus) into similarity scores, see Wilson, Colin.
-2006.
-Learning Phonology with Substantive Bias: An Experimental and Computational Study of Velar Palatalization.
-Cognitive Science 30(5).
-945-982.

-p.
-11 "V-C transitions": if you look at a spectrogram that includes a vowel-consonant sequence, you'll see that the vowel's formants (caterpillar-looking bands that indicate frequency ranges with increased energy) curve on the way in to the consonant.
-This area of "V-C transition" gives the listener information about the vowel's place of articulation.

-p.
-12 "phonotactic optimization afforded by changes like apsa -> pasa": violations of NOCODA and ONSET are both eliminated p.
-16 "syntagmatic context"= what sounds precede and follow the sound in question p.
-20 "In the similarity comparison between the pairs in (15)" should be (14), I think.
+- p.
+8 For a proposal on how to turn confusion rates (e.g., how often a subject presses the "p" button in response to a "b" stimulus) into similarity scores, see Wilson 2006.
+For a proposal on how to turn them into default rankings (weights), see White 2013. - p.
+11 "V-C transitions": if you look at a spectrogram that includes a vowel-consonant sequence, you'll see that the vowel's formants (caterpillar-looking bands that indicate frequency ranges with increased energy) curve up or down on the way in to the consonant.
+This area of "V-C transition" gives the listener information about the consonant's place of articulation. - p.
+12 "phonotactic optimization afforded by changes like apsa -> pasa": violations of NoCoda and Onset are both eliminated - p.
+16 "syntagmatic context"= what sounds precede and follow the sound in question - p.
+20 "In the similarity comparison between the pairs in (15)" should be (14), I think. - p.

-p.
 20 "the voicing contrast (15.a) stands out because it is the only one to be lacking what is considered its primary perceptual correlate: the VOT value": "VOT" = "voice onset time" = the duration from the consonant's closure release until voicing begins in the following sound; if voicing is already present during the stop closure, then VOT will be negative.

 In an English word like teen, after the [t] is released it might take about 80 msec. for voicing to begin in the following vowel, so the [t] has a VOT of 80 msec.
-By contrast, the [d] in dean (which is not actually voiced during its closure) might have a VOT of only 20 msec.
+By contrast, the [d] in dean (which is not actually voiced during its closure) might have a VOT of only 10 msec.
 Differences in VOT are a major cue to the feature [voice].